Hrittik16/Hrittik16.github.io/README.md

 ### Projects

 > 1. **Saas-Demo**<br>
-This is a demo saas website that I am building by following a tutorial from the youtube channel Traversy Media
+This is a demo saas website that I am building using HTML and CSS by following a tutorial from the youtube channel Traversy Media.
+You can check it out [here](https://hrittik16.github.io/Saas-Demo/)
 >2. **TicTacToe**<br>
 A Tic Tac Toe game written in c++ by following object oriented paradigm
 > 3. **Guess Me**<br>